-He would weave the whole day, and by the evening he would go to the market - as in India weavers go to the market to sell their clothes, whatsoever they have manufactured.
-And to each customer he would say, "Rama.
+The whole day he would weave, and by the evening he would go to the market - as in India weaver go to the market to sell their clothes, whatsoever they have manufactured.
+And to each customer he would say, 'Ram.
 So, God, you have come?
 You were waiting?
 For you I made a really beautiful piece.
 And it is going to last.
 And I have not only woven it, I have put my whole heart in it.
-Take care of it; it has been made through love."
+Take care of it; it has been made through love.'

 He continued.
-He remained ordinary, and yet with tremendously extraordinary awareness.
+He remain ordinary, and yet with tremendously extraordinary awareness.

-The master is within you, your center; and the periphery is your disciple.
-When your center has arisen, then the outer master is just a reflection.
-Then you are grateful to the outer master because he has pointed to the inner.
+The Master is within you, your center; and the periphery is your disciple.
+When your center arisen, then the outer Master is just a reflection.
+Then you are grateful to the outer Master because he has pointed to the inner.